cloudshare360/code-as-diagram/readme.md

 Mermaid.js is more than a diagramming tool — it’s a paradigm shift in how we document systems.
 By treating diagrams as code, we align architectural documentation with modern DevOps practices.

 Whether you're designing cloud architectures, documenting microservices, or planning migrations, **Mermaid empowers you to build living, versioned, and collaborative diagrams** — right alongside your infrastructure.

+And with the ability to **update diagrams simply by editing code**, teams save time, reduce overhead, and maintain accuracy throughout the system lifecycle.

 It’s time to evolve from static images to **dynamic, code-driven visuals**.